schampon/skfin/README.md

 ## Motivation

-This repo contains python notebooks that covers topics related to machine-learning for portfolio management as illustrated by the figure below.
+This repo contains a set of python notebooks that cover topics related to machine-learning for portfolio management as illustrated by the figure below.

 <div align="left"><img src="./nbs/images/book_overview2.png" width="80%"/></div>